x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/unified-messaging-exchange-2013-help.md

 Currently, most users and IT departments manage their voice mail separately from their email.
 Voice mail and email exist as separate inboxes hosted on separate servers accessed through the desktop for email and through the telephone for voice mail.
 Unified Messaging offers an integrated store for all messages and access to content through the computer and the telephone.

-Exchange administrators can manage Unified Messaging using the same interface they use to manage the rest of Exchange, using the Exchange Administration Center (EAC) and the Exchange Management Shell.
+Exchange administrators can manage Unified Messaging using the same interface they use to manage the rest of Exchange, using the Exchange admin center (EAC) and the Exchange Management Shell.
 They can:

 - Manage voice mail and email from a single platform